github/KustoSchemaTools/README.md

 3. **Generating Changes**: Compares the desired state (from YAML) with the current state (from Kusto) to identify differences
 4. **Creating Scripts**: Generates the necessary Kusto control commands (like `.alter-merge cluster policy capacity`) to apply the changes
 5. **Applying Updates**: Executes the generated scripts against the live clusters to synchronize them with the desired configuration

+Currently no plugins are supported.
+The orchestrator expects all cluster configuration in a central file.

 ## Supported Features